ivzb/Achievers/README.md

 # TODO
 1. ScrollChildSwipeRefreshLayout - show user friendly message when there is no data in inner RecyclerView
+   1. refresh correct category, now it is always root
 2. AchievementDetailView/Evidence RecyclerView layout
    1. Audio support inside RecyclerView - possibly extend Toro
    2. Show Location as map